hillarychang/dsc180b-capstone-q2/README.md

     ```

 3. **Prepare the data**:
     Place the inflow and outflow data (`ucsd-inflows.pqt`, `ucsd-outflows.pqt`) in the `data/` directory.
 This data contains the transactions we will use for memo categorization.
+Additionally, our data for the rest of our project is heavily regulated, which means it will not be in this github repository.
+Provided by Prism Data, we cannot give this data out.

 4. **Run the data pipeline**:
     To run the entire pipeline, use the following command: